Fatal1ty/mashumaro/README.md

 It adds methods `from_json`, `to_jsonb`, `to_json`.

 In order to use this mixin, the [`orjson`](https://pypi.org/project/orjson/) package must be installed.
-You can install it manually or using an extra option for mashumaro:
+You can install it manually or using an extra option for `mashumaro`:

 ```shell
 pip install mashumaro[orjson]